sfox38/ATM/README.md

 ### System and Control

 #### `restart_ha`
 Restart Home Assistant.
-Requires `allow_restart` flag.
+Requires `cap_restart` flag.
 This is a pass-through-exempt capability - even pass-through tokens must have this flag enabled.

 **Parameters:** None